jigx-com/jigx-docs-examples/docs/Components/Common component properties.md

 ::::ExpandableHeading
 ### When

-`when` - this property is used at two levels, in components to show/hide any component conditionally and in actions to execute/not execute an action.&#x20;
+`when` - this property is used at two levels, in components to show/hide any component conditionally and in actions to execute/not execute an action.

-Below are the settings to use with the `when` property:&#x20;
+Below are the settings to use with the `when` property:

 - `when: true`
 - `when: false`